prpole/dissertation/chapter3/norris_capitalocene.md

 redress; they own the courts.”[@norris_octopus:_1986 549-52] Yet it is not just the corrupting influence of money in government that Presley condemns.
-Since the death of his friends, he has embraced the perspective of Caraher the “Red” saloon owner, radicalized into some form of revolutionary collectivist politics.[@norris_octopus:_1986 535] He thus rounds on the monetary structures themselves.
+Since the death of his friends, he has embraced the perspective of Caraher the “Red” saloon owner and been radicalized into some form of revolutionary collectivist politics.[@norris_octopus:_1986 535] He thus rounds on the monetary structures themselves.
 “They swindle a nation of a hundred million and call it Financiering; they levy a